InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-2.markdown

 ---
 layout: "landing_page"
-title: "Module 2 - How To Make Money From Masterminds"
+title: "Module 2 - How To Make Money From Events"
 sitemap:
   exclude: true
 ---